|What is Household Hazardous Waste (HHW)?

 - Note that if the generator of the hazardous CESQG waste mixed their hazardous waste with a non-hazardous waste at their generation site, the resultant mixture will be a hazardous waste if the mixture meets any of the characteristics of hazardous waste as identified in Title 128, Chapter 8, §007.

-*These are available on the NDEQ website or may be requested by calling the NDEQ Waste Management Section.
+*These publications are available on the NDEE website or may be requested by calling the NDEE Waste Compliance (402) 471-8309.